rajatagrawal1094/RedHatSatellite-6.15-Installation-Connected/README.md

 ### Prerequisites

-Create a Virtual Machine and Install latest version of Red Hat Enterprise Linux 8 on it.
+A Virtual Machine with the latest version of Red Hat Enterprise Linux 8 on it.

-I have created a VM with the following configuration:
+I have created a Virtual Machine with the following configuration:
 - vCPUs - 4
 - RAM - 20 GB
 - Storage - 500 GB